2016 APA Legislative Priorities

-Building Stronger, Healthier, and More Resilient Communities Through Planning
+A Platform for Stronger, Healthier, and More Just Communities through Planning

-The American Planning Association believes that federal policy can be a vital tool for supporting local planning that builds communities of lasting value.
-A supportive framework in federal policy for good local planning is vital to the safety and prosperity of the nation and its communities.
+The American Planning Association believes that federal policy can be a vital tool for supporting local planning that strengthens communities and provides greater access to economic and social opportunity.
+A supportive framework in federal policy for good local planning is essential to the health, resilience, and prosperity of the nation and its communities.

-To promote economic growth and local innovation, APA urges Congress to:
+To promote stronger communities, APA urges Congress to: